anderstorstensson/ifcb-classification-app/README.md

-# IFCB Classification App
+# IFCB Inference App

-A web application for classifying phytoplankton images from Imaging FlowCytobot (IFCB) instruments using a fine-tuned ResNet-50 model for the Skagerrak, Kattegat, and Baltic sea.
+A web application for running inference on phytoplankton images from Imaging FlowCytobot (IFCB) instruments using a fine-tuned ResNet-50 model for the Skagerrak, Kattegat, and Baltic sea.
 Built with [Gradio](https://www.gradio.app/).

 ## Features